 The company must have at least one secretary, who may also be a director.

-A secretary must be appointed by the directors (after giving the company their signed consent to act as secretary of the company) and may be removed by the directors.
+A secretary must be appointed by the directors (after giving the company their signed consent to act as secretary of the company and verify that they reside in Australia) and may be removed by the directors.

+In the event of a vacancy, a new secretary must be appointed within 1 month.

-The directors must decide the terms and conditions under which the secretary is appointed, including any remuneration.
+The directors must decide the terms and conditions under which the secretary is appointed, including remuneration if the person is not a director.

-The role of the secretary includes:
+The role of the secretary or designee includes:

-maintaining a register of the company’s members, and
+maintaining a register of the company’s members

-maintaining the minutes and other records of general meetings (including notices of meetings), directors’ meetings and circular resolutions.
+maintaining the minutes and other records of general meetings (including notices of meetings), directors’ meetings and circular resolutions, and

+those responsibilities listed under other clauses.

 Treasurer